sckott/pubpatternsapi/README.md

 ## Under the hood

 * API: Ruby/Sinatra
-* Caching: None right, now, but will do Redis if used
+* Caching: Redis - only on the `/api/doi/` route
+    * expires: 86400 seconds, or 24 hrs
 * Server: Caddy
   * https
 * Authentication: none